 Independence Pass is closed to cars during the shoulder season, so we've planned road-riding excursions to Aspen to take advantage.
 We’ve pedaled up to the Maroon Bells (and have a tradition of taking this epic pic).
 After a celebratory photo session (weather depending) we cycled through Snowmass to the Woody Creek Tavern for lunch and margs.
 The big gig is an out-and-back to the summit of Independence Pass.
 Those who don’t want that magnitude of a ride did their own thing by riding the Rio Grande Trail or Castle Creek.
 This is an incredibly beautiful area to ride in and is perfect for all rider levels.

 There’s so much to explore in Colorado’s high country.
-Summit, Eagle, and Mesa counties beckon us on both road and mountain bikes.
+Summit, Eagle, and Mesa counties beckon us on gravel, road, and mountain bikes.
 We have some one-day events where we’ll just meet up at the destination for the day.
-We also have weekends where we’ll reserve a condo or hut.
+We also have weekends where we’ll suggest or facilitate lodging.
 Past rides have included road rides over Vail Pass, around Lake Dillon with a Montezuma offshoot, and our own version of the Copper Triangle.
 Mountain bikers have hooked up for a singletrack day near Breck, Vail, Buffalo Creek, Fruita, Eagle, and other locales.
-A woman’s got a right to change her mind, so we keep our options open and add trips to our calendar as desired or requested.
+Gravel meccas include Steamboat, Grand County, and Shrine Pass.